ss2552/Guide_3DS/docs/_include/ish-chorus.md

     ```
     wget -O - https://imset9.686178.xyz | sh
     ```
-    + Tap on the block first, then copy button will show up for copying easily
+    + Tap on the code block above and a Copy icon should appear
 1. Open the iSH application
-1. Paste the command copied previously by tapping [the paste button](/images/screenshots/mset9/ish-paste-button.png) at the top right corner of your keyboard, then hit return to run the command
+1. Paste the above command by tapping [the paste button](/images/screenshots/mset9/ish-paste-button.png) at the top right corner of your keyboard, then tap Return to run the command
-1. Pick your SD card in the Files popup, then hit "Open" at the top right corner of the popup
+1. Select your SD card in the Files popup, then tap "Open" at the top right corner of the popup